Shirshak52/PriceOptimizationSystemCW/README.md

 ----------------------------------------

 Done!
 The app is now ready to run locally.
-To run the app, run this command in the VSCode terminal:
+**To run the app**, run this command in the VSCode terminal:
 ```
 flask run
 ```

+**Login Credentials**
-To log in, enter any one of the emails in the dummy data.
-The corresponding password will be as follows:
+To log in, you can enter any one of the emails provided in the dummy data above.
+The corresponding passwords are straightforward:
 * The password for `branch1@example.com` is `branch1`
 * The password for `branch2@example.com` is `branch2`
+* The password for `supermarket1@example.com` is `supermarket1`
 and so on.

-**Note**: Make sure you have internet access while running the project, as it uses CDN links to various resources.
+**Note**: Ensure you have internet access while running the project, as it uses CDN links to various resources.

 **Demo Dataset**: Sample datasets have been included in the `/demo_data/` folder for testing and demonstration purposes.
 The names of the files are self-explanatory.

+**P.S.** The application does NOT have the following features due to some reasons/assumptions made during development:
+- **No account registration/management features** (**assumption:** sales data is sensitive, so supermarkets directly pay the developer for account registration/management, ensuring trust and security as well as a source of income for the developer)
+- **No feature to access past reports** (**reason:** time and scope constraints, possible future enhancement)